SpritePW/astro-blog/src/content/writing/konami-vs-syuri-definition-of-strength-2024.md

         <h3 style="text-align: center; margin-top: -15px;">Covering the rivalry between Konami and Syuri, from Konami's initial departure from Stardom to her return, while exploring the themes of strength.</h1>
         <img src="/kvs2024/konamivssyuri.jpg" alt="Konami vs Syuri" width="100%"/>
         <p>
-            I briefly looked into the history of Syuri and Konami leading to their match at the Nippon Budokan on March 3 2021 previously, which you can find <a href="https://twitter.com/CanofSpriteMan/status/1362344225682161666">here</a>.
+            I briefly looked into the history of Syuri and Konami leading to their match at the Nippon Budokan on March 3 2021 previously, which you can find on <a href="https://twitter.com/CanofSpriteMan/status/1362344225682161666">Twitter</a>.
         </p>
         <h2 style="text-align: center">Never End: The Relationship of Student and Master</h2>
         <div style="width: 100%; background: lightgray; text-align: center; padding-bottom: 5px; border-radius: 2px; margin-bottom: 15px;">